 Our paper makes three main contributions.
 First, we develop a new methodology for estimating individual contributions to group performance.
 We show that repeated random assignment is necessary to estimate individual contributions to team performance.
 Additionally, isolating the "team player" effect from other factors requires conditioning on individual skill in closely related tasks.
-While the lab setting helped us carefully control these conditions, our experimental approach generalizes to the field and to more complicated real-world tasks (Falk and Heckman 2009, Charness and Kuhn 2011).
-Our work is similar in spirit to the literature in economics which estimates productivity by separately identifying worker and firm effects on wages (e.g. Abowd, Kramarz and Margolis 1999, Card, Heining and Kline 2013, Cornelissen, Dustmann and Schonberg 2017).
+While the lab setting helped us carefully control these conditions, our experimental approach generalizes to the field and to more complicated real-world tasks (Falk and Heckman (2009), Charness and Kuhn (2011)).
+Our work is similar in spirit to the literature in economics which estimates productivity by separately identifying worker and firm effects on wages (e.g., Abowd, Kramarz, and Margolis (1999), Card, Heining, and Kline (2013), Cornelissen, Dustmann, and Schönberg (2017)).

 Second, we uncover a direct mechanism for the economic payoff to social skills in the labor market.
-Workers with higher social skills causally improve team performance, beyond what their individual task-specific skills would suggest.4 Our findings are consistent with many other studies showing labor market returns to social skills and "non-cognitive" skills (e.g. Kuhn and Weinberger 2005, Heckman, Stixrud and Urzua 2006, Borghans et al. 2008, Almlund et al. 2011, Lindqvist and Vestman 2011, Heckman and Kautz 2012, Deming 2017).
-A closely related body of work in economics and psychology finds that prosociality is associated with positive labor market outcomes (Falk et al. 2019, Kosse et al. 2020).
+Workers with higher social skills causally improve team performance, beyond what their individual task-specific skills would suggest.3 Our findings are consistent with many other studies showing labor market returns to social skills and "non-cognitive" skills (e.g., Kuhn and Weinberger (2005), Heckman, Stixrud, and Urzua (2006), Borghans, Duckworth, Heckman, and Weel (2008), Almlund, Duckworth, Heckman, and Kautz (2011), Lindqvist and Vestman (2011), Heckman and Kautz (2012), Deming (2017)).
+A closely related body of work in economics and psychology finds that prosociality is associated with positive labor market outcomes (Kosse, Deckers, Pinger, Schildberg-Hörisch, and Falk (2020)).
 These studies most often estimate wage differences for individuals with different skill endowments but cannot directly link skills to job performance.

-Our third contribution is practical - large productivity gains are possible for employers who can accurately identify and recruit team players.
+Our third contribution is practical-large productivity gains are possible for employers who can accurately identify and recruit team players.
 While our experiment is conducted in a lab, there are several reasons to believe that the results might generalize to more realistic settings.
-Herbst and Mas (2015) review the literature on productivity spillovers and find that lab and field experiments yield strikingly similar magnitudes.
-Woolley et al. (2010) and Engel et al. (2014) find that average social intelligence predicts group performance, while Deming (2017) finds that individual social skills increase earnings and lead to sorting into teamwork-intensive jobs.
-Several studies highlight the role of individual scientists in team production of research (Azoulay et al. 2010, Oettl 2012, Jaravel, Petkova and Bell 2018).
-Arcidiacono, Kinsler and Price (2017) and Devereux (2018) estimate individual spillovers onto team performance in professional sports, while many other studies investigate the contribution of teamwork and team-specific capital to team performance (e.g. Wuchty, Jones and Uzzi 2007, Neffke 2019).
+Herbst and Mas (2015) reviewed the literature on productivity spillovers and found that lab and field experiments yield strikingly similar magnitudes.
+Woolley et al. (2010) and Engel et al. (2014) found that average social intelligence predicts group performance, while Deming (2017) found that individual social skills increase earnings and lead to sorting into teamwork-intensive jobs.
+Several studies highlight the role of individual scientists in team production of research (Azoulay, Graff Zivin, and Wang (2010), Oettl (2012), Jaravel, Petkova, and Bell (2018)).
+Arcidiacono, Kinsler, and Price (2017) and Devereux (2018) estimated individual spillovers onto team performance in professional sports, while many other studies investigate the contribution of teamwork and team-specific capital to team performance (e.g., Wuchty, Jones, and Uzzi (2007), Neffke (2019)).

-4 An expert panel judged the RMET to be one of the best measures of the ability to recognize emotions in adults (Pinkham et al 2014), and group average scores on the RMET have been shown to predict team performance across a range of tasks (Woolley et al 2010).
+3An expert panel judged the RMET to be one of the best measures of the ability to recognize emotions in adults (Pinkham, Penn, Green, Buck, Healey, and Harvey (2014)), and group average scores on the RMET have been shown to predict team performance across a range of tasks (Woolley et al. (2010)).